Overview

 Abrysvo RSV vaccine is used for the prevention of lower respiratory tract infection caused by RSV in individuals 60 years and older.
 It is also used in pregnant individuals at 32 through to 36 weeks gestational age for the prevention of LRTD caused by RSV in infants from birth through to six months of age.
 This is not currently approved for use in New Zealand.

-Arexvy is indicated for active immunisation for the prevention of lower respiratory tract disease (LRTD) caused by respiratory syncytial virus RSV-A and RSV-B subtypes in adults 60 years of age and older.
+Arexvy is indicated for active immunisation for the prevention of lower respiratory tract disease (LRTD) caused by respiratory syncytial virus RSV-A and RSV-B subtypes in adults 60 years of age and older and for adults 50 to 59 years of age who are at increased risk for RSV disease.

 Arexvy is administered as a single dose of 0.5mL as an IM injection into the deltoid.
 The need for revaccination has not been established, but evidence shows protection for at least two RSV seasons.